 Damages include compensation for medical expenses (past and future), property losses, wage loss, and loss of earning capacity, as well as more subjective losses, such as pain and suffering, emotional distress, and loss of enjoyment of life.

-In the tragic situation in which a person is killed in a slip and fall or other premises liability accident, their loved ones have the right to seek compensation for wrongful death.
-A Los Angeles Accident Lawyer can assist a surviving spouse, domestic partner, minor children and other heirs can essentially sue on behalf of their loved one.
+In the tragic situation in which a person is killed in an accident on someone elses property, their loved ones have the right to seek compensation for wrongful death.
+A premises liability lawyer can assist a surviving spouse, domestic partner, minor children and other heirs can essentially sue on behalf of their loved one.

-At Banafshe Law Firm, our Los Angeles Accident Lawyer take a personalized approach to representing clients.
+At Banafshe Law Firm, our premises liability attorneys take a personalized approach to representing clients.
 We take the time to understand what happened and how we can help you.
 Our lawyers have had significant success in the courtroom and at the negotiating table for the people that we represent.

 We are pleased to offer free initial consultations from our office in Beverly Hills.
-Our lawyers will review your case with you and let you know what you are likely to receive in money damages.
-Contact us to make an appointment by calling (800) 789-8840 or requesting a consultation online.
+Our injury lawyers will review your case with you and let you know what you are likely to receive in money damages.
+Contact us to make an appointment by calling 800-789-8840 or requesting a consultation online.